netmarshall/Patrick.D.Marshall/_pages/About.md

 ## Awards & Honors
-* Accepeted to the University of Texas Arlington Honors College with Presidential Honors Scholarship
+* Accepted to the University of Texas Arlington Honors College with Presidential Honors Scholarship
 * UIL Best Actor (2019)